jaspervdj/jaspervdj/posts/2009-12-09-jvgs-part-i.markdown

 I became interested and tried to find a good concept to base a game on.

 I am a regular reader of [XKCD](http://xkcd.com) and I like the drawing style a lot.
-A _sketched_ is pretty cool for a game, so I started fooling around with [noise](http://en.wikipedia.org/wiki/Perlin_noise).
+A "sketched" look is pretty cool for a game, so I started fooling around with [noise](http://en.wikipedia.org/wiki/Perlin_noise).
 I first wrote an initial test in Java using swing.

 ![Screenshot of the Java test]($root/images/2009-12-09-jvgs-part-i-swing.png)